Dance Heritage Coalition Publications

 Sensitivity to space is another important factor contributing to the emotive power of movement.
 Essentially it is an awareness of the variety of directions that the body and its parts can take with moving through space.
 It is a feeling of “out-thereness.”
 It is a sense of relationship between the self and space, considered as extensiveness rather than as something having boundaries.
 For the dancer this latter consideration refers to the patterns existing in space, whose shapes are determined by the varying postures the body assumes while in action.

-Dance: A Creative Art Experience by Margaret N. H’Doubler)
+(from Dance: A Creative Art Experience by Margaret N. H’Doubler)

 Choreographers and Videographers in Collaboration